Scombridae

-The mackerel, tuna, and bonito family, Scombridae, includes many of the most important and familiar food fishes.
-The family consists of 51 species in 15 genera and two subfamilies.
-All species are in the subfamily Scombrinae, except the butterfly kingfish, which is the sole member of subfamily Gasterochismatinae.
+Scombridae is a family of marine ray-finned fish that consists of 51 extant species in 15 genera and two subfamilies, many of which are the most important and familiar commercial food fishes.
+All but one species are in the subfamily Scombrinae, which include mackerel, tuna and bonito; while the only exception is the butterfly kingfish, which is the sole member of subfamily Gasterochismatinae.

 Scombrids have two dorsal fins and a series of finlets behind the rear dorsal fin and anal fin.
 The caudal fin is strongly divided and rigid, with a slender, ridged base.
 The first (spiny) dorsal fin and the pelvic fins are normally retracted into body grooves.
 Species lengths vary from the 20 cm of the island mackerel to the 4.58 m recorded for the immense Atlantic bluefin tuna.

 Scombrids are generally predators of the open ocean, and are found worldwide in tropical and temperate waters.
 They are capable of considerable speed, due to a highly streamlined body and retractable fins.
 Some members of the family, in particular the tunas, are notable for being partially endothermic (warm-blooded), a feature that also helps them to maintain high speed and activity.
 Other adaptations include a large amount of red muscle, allowing them to maintain activity over long periods.
 Scombrids like the yellowfin tuna can reach speeds of 22 km/h.